chuckstack/chuckstack.github.io/src-ls/getting-started.md

 Examples to come soon...
 [Join the stack-academy](./stack-academy.md) for quicker options to get started.

+## Terminal in Browser

+There are times when you want others to play with what you are creating.
+An easy way to make your terminal available through the browser is by using the `ttyd` application.
+It allows you to simply host a webpage that looks and feels like your machine's terminal.
+It is reasonably well documented and easy to use.

+## Netbird

+There are times when you need private access to a remote machine to make getting started with the chuck-stack quicker and easier.
+Netbird is a vpn solution that starts small and easily grows with your increasing

 ## Best Practices

 Now that you are proficient with AIChat, lets start incorporating [best practices](./best-practices.md) into your use of AIChat.